 The Series A-1 Convertible Preferred Stock earns cumulative dividends at a rate of 8% per annum, payable in cash or common stock at the option of the Company on June 30 and December 31 of each year.
 If paid in common stock, the common stock will be valued at the average of the closing price for the five business days prior to the dividend payment date.
 The preferred shareholders will participate in any common stock dividends on an as converted basis.
-During the six month period ended June 30, 2020 and 2019, no dividends have been declared for holders of the 8% Series A-1 Convertible Preferred Stock.
+Although no dividends were declared as of September 30, 2020 and 2019, the Company has accrued dividends payable of \$161,880 related to the 8% Series A-1 Convertible Preferred Stock as of September 30, 2020.